kakavi/metabase/docs/users-guide/custom-questions.md

 ![Formula](images/custom-fields/filled-formula.png)

 The words in the quotes are the names of the fields in our table.
-If you start typing in this box, Metabase will show you fields in the current table that match what you’ve typed, and you can select from this list to autocomplete the field name.
+If you start typing in this box, Kenga Analytics will show you fields in the current table that match what you’ve typed, and you can select from this list to autocomplete the field name.

 Right now, you can only use the following math operators in your formulas: `+`, `–`, `*` (multiplication), and `/` (division).
 You can also use parentheses to clarify the order of operations.